What is a CAP Pilot?

 Pilots are an essential part of all the programs in Civil Air Patrol.
 CAP pilots are authorized to fly CAP aircraft for personal currency and on offial CAP missions such as search and rescue, cadet orientation flights, homeland security, and more.

-Requirements and instructions on becoming a CAP pilot are available on the Aircraft Operations page of the national web site.
+Requirements and instructions on becoming a CAP pilot are available on the Pilot Onboarding page of the national web site.